 I saw a ridiculous Q1 forecast for Glaxo flash across my screen the other day.

 Something about a selected bunch of analysts and what they had to say about future revenue and earnings.

 I say ridiculous because I never pay any attention to any forecasts preferring to lose money on my own without the help of people who have no interest helping me select stocks.

 That aside Glaxo came up on one of the screens I run from time to time to see if I can sniff out a bargain.

 I’ve named the screen after the strategy from which it is stolen: Ben Graham’s Relatively Unpopular Large company.

-I’ve also written extensively on this website about the ins and outs of the particular branch of value investing and produced an ebook going into details as to how you can get started with it.
+I’ve also written extensively on this website about the ins and outs of the particular branch of value investing and you can read more about that here.

 At it’s core the strategy calls for buying large cap stocks when they become cheap relative to their long term earnings and are going through a period of unpopularity.

 Unpopularity in this case is an unscientific term but it can include things such as: